FlexibleLearningConference/assignment-one-pawaitemadisoncollege/README.md

 Example assignment created for the *GitHub in the Classroom* talk which you can use as a "Getting Started" guide for GitHub for Education.

-- [ ] Set up a github account.
+- [ ] Set up a free GitHub account.
 You probably already did that if you are here, but if not, follow the steps [here]( https://help.github.com/categories/setup/) to sign up.

 - [ ] [Request](https://education.github.com) the educator discount.
 Choose individual account, rather than organization.
 An organization account would be for an entire company or school.